 The total time at risk was 392.3 patient-years during the BE ACTIVE 2 study.
-Most patients (80.9%) reported TEAEs, which were most commonly infections and infestations (55.2%).
-Overall, 7.7% of patients reported a SAE, 4.9% of patients discontinued bimekizumab due to TEAEs, and there were no deaths reported.
+Most patients (80.9%) reported treatment emergent adverse events (TEAEs), which were most commonly infections and infestations (55.2%).
+Overall, 7.7% of patients reported an SAE, 4.9% of patients discontinued bimekizumab due to TEAEs, and there were no deaths reported.

-In the BE VITAL study, at least 1 TEAE was reported by 243 of 388 (62.6%) patients while receiving bimekizumab up to week 52.
-The most frequently reported TEAEs were hypersensitivity (4.9%), SARS-CoV-2 infections (7.2%), fungal infections (9.5%), nasopharyngitis (5.9%), and urinary tract infection (5.9%).
+In the BE VITAL study, at least 1 TEAE was reported by 243 of 388 patients (62.6%) while receiving bimekizumab up to week 52.
+The most frequently reported TEAEs were hypersensitivity (4.9%), severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infections (7.2%), fungal infections (9.5%), nasopharyngitis (5.9%), and urinary tract infection (5.9%).
 Serious infections occurred among 1.8% of patients, and 1.3% of patients had neutropenia.
 The proportion of patients who reported SAEs was 5.9%.
-Discontinuation of bimekizumab treatment due to TEAEs was among 4.1% of patients.
+Discontinuation of bimekizumab treatment due to TEAEs occurred in 4.1% of patients.
 One death was reported, which the sponsor deemed was unrelated to study treatment.